 Conigliaro Block manufactures and installs permanent concrete No-Disturb markers along wetland buffer zones as required by many Conservation Commissions in Massachusetts.

 Our markers are 4” x 4” x 48” or 6" X 6" X 48" and are manufactured from solid concrete with imbedded rebar.
+They are also available in custom sizes to meet your town-specific requirements.

 Typical Conservation Commission Requirements for No-Disturb Zone Demarcation include: